atosti/coc/README.md

 ## Circle of Competence

 This is a webscraping tool designed to analyze stock symbols according to criteria discussed in Benjamin Graham's __The Intelligent Investor__.
-It allows a user to quickly analyze a stock, roughly 3cb3713cb3713cb3713cb3713cb3713cb3713cb3713cb3713cb371determining its intrinsic value.
+It allows a user to quickly analyze a stock, roughly determining its intrinsic value.

 As with all investing tools, use it at your own risk. ;)